- Written by Dr.Mehmet Demircioglu

 Then compare the result logic.
 Look for natural hairline direction, age-appropriate design, realistic density, careful crown planning, and clear discussion of future native hair loss.
 A clinic that cannot discuss limits before surgery may also struggle when recovery questions appear later.

-When can a staged plan be better value?
+A staged plan can be better value

 A staged plan can be better value when you have a large area to cover, uncertain future loss, weak donor density, fine hair, diffuse thinning, or a crown that could consume many grafts for limited visual gain.
 The first session can protect the frame of the face, then later review decides whether more work is worth it.